People aren’t looking for a reason to read your lead nurturing email messages. They’re looking for a reason to delete them.

 As you know more about your prospect’s role and the industry they’re in, you can then create messages based on industry vertical or company size.

 Industry information will most likely tell what pains your prospects are experiencing at an organizational level.
-At the same time, company size will give you a hint as to the resources they have available to tackle these challenges.
-Be sure to add this information to your marketing data often so that you can easily define your target segments based on these indicators.
+At the same time, company size will give you a hint about the resources they have available to tackle these challenges.
+Be sure to add this information to your marketing data often to define your target segments based on these indicators easily.

 Tip 5: Map content and message based on personas